 Instructions

-• Pre-heat oven to high broil.
-Cover broiler pan with tin foil.
-Place fish skin side down on broiler pan.
+• Preheat oven to high broil.
+Cover a broiler pan with tin foil.
+Lightly spray or brush the pan with olive oil.
+Place the fish skin side down on broiler pan.

 • Mash the roasted garlic in a small bowl then add the rest of the ingredients and mix well, until the mixture forms a paste.
 Coat the top of the fish with the paste.